BIYANOOR/project_45_Questions/README.md

-# project_45_Questions
+# 45_question_p000
-These are 45 assignment question of typescript
+ These are 45 assignment questions of coding practice